polterguy/phosphorusfive/README.md

 ```

 The above example assumes a handler for *"p5.console.write-line"*, which is implemented
-in the lambda.exe file (phoshorus.exe project), which allows for executing p5 lambda
+in the lambda.exe file (lambda.exe project), which allows for executing p5 lambda
-files and code directly from a command line shell.
+files and code directly from the command line shell.

-If you create a file called *"hello.hl"* which you save in the same directory as you
+If you create a file called *"hello.hl"*, which you save in the same directory as you
 have your *"lambda.exe"* file (your p5/lib folder), you can execute the above application
 using *"mono lambda.exe -f hello.hl"* from a command line shell on linux or OSX.
 Drop
-the *"mono"* parts if you're on windows and you're using .Net.
+the *"mono"* parts if you're on Windows.

 Notice how each consecutive double-space in front of a line creates a new children
 collection of nodes beneath the node above itself.
 For instance, the *"p5.console.write-line"*